-Rejection Competition is open to all writers of all levels, all genres, all ages, and all over the world.
+Rejection Competition is open to writers of all levels, all genres, all ages, all over the world.

 Every year, Reneé Bibby runs a friendly competition to see who can acquire the most literary rejections in a calendar year.
 Inspired by Kim Liao’s Lit Hub article “Why you Should Aim for 100 Rejections a Year,” the competition reframes rejections as “wins.”